xsampedro/quantum3_docs/output/quantum3/manual/quantum-ecs/dsl.md

   - implement the reactive callbacks `ISignalOnAdd<T>` and `ISignalOnRemove<T>` and allocate/free the collections there.
 (For more information on these specific signals, see the Components page in the ECS section of the Manual); or,
   - use the `\[AllocateOnComponentAdded\]` and `\[FreeOnComponentRemoved\]` attributes to let Quantum handle the allocation and deallocation when the component is added and removed respectively.
-- Quantum do **NOT** pre-allocate collections from prototypes, unless there is at least value.
+- Quantum does **NOT** pre-allocate collections from prototypes, unless there is at least one entry on the collection.
 If the collection is empty, the memory has to be manually allocated.
 - Attempting to _free_ a collection more than once will throw an error and puts the heap in an invalid state internally.

 ### Lists